Salim Saifullah Khan: Early life

-Salim Saifullah Khan was born into an affluent family of Lakki Marwat, Khyber Pakhtunkhwa, Pakistan.
+Salim Saifullah Khan was born into an affluent family of the Marwat tribe of Lakki Marwat, Khyber Pakhtunkhwa, Pakistan.

-He is a Khan, or Lord of the Marwat tribe.
 He has, in the past, remained Finance Minister, Industries, Khyber-Pakhtunkhwa.
-He was also deputy opposition leader in Khyber-Pakhtunkhwa Provincial assembly in 1993.
+He was also deputy opposition leader in Khyber-Pakhtunkhwa Provincial Assembly in 1993.
 Salim Saifullah Khan has held portfolios of Housing, Commerce, Petroleum and Inter-Provincial Coordination as a Federal Minister.
 He has most recently served as the Chairman of Senate's Foreign Relation Committee.
 Presently Salim Saifullah Khan is Honorary Consul General of Turkey, at Peshawar.

 He was elected President, Pakistan Tennis Federation on 12 December 2014.

 Khan is a graduate of Carnegie Mellon University of Pittsburgh, Pennsylvania, USA.
-He is a Khan, or Chief of the Marwat Pashtun tribe.
+He is a chief of the Marwat Pashtun tribe.